JDBC System Modules

 System resources in

-config/jdbc, including generic, multi-data sources, and AGL data sources.
+config/jdbc, including Generic, Multi Data Sources, and Active GridLink data sources.

 Stand-alone data sources that are deployed dynamically or statically using the